Programs > Brochure

 As both a national and international capital, Washington, D.C. is a unique city, providing resources and opportunities unlike anyplace else.
 Washington is the center of US government, but also home to hundreds of corporations, not-for-profit organizations, agencies, trade associations, consulting firms, law firms, advocacy groups, and agencies.
 Culture and entertainment abound, and visitors and residents alike quickly become spoiled by the abundance of free and reasonably priced cultural and entertainment opportunities, including museums, art galleries, stunning monuments, beautiful parks, running and biking trails, and even The National Zoo, home of the beloved pandas Mei Xiang and Tian Tian!
 The city is a natural hub for students and young professionals.
 Washington D.C.’s subway system, called The Metro, provides ultra-clean, safe, and extensive rapid transit service throughout the city and its suburbs.

-The Leadership Forum enhances the internship experience by strengthening your skills, broadening your understanding of issues, and building your professional confidence.
+The LEAD Colloquium enhances the internship experience by strengthening your skills, broadening your understanding of issues, and building your professional confidence.
 Complementing both the internship and academic course, it is comprised of a variety of activities and assignments chosen to help you expand and enrich your academic and professional knowledge through complimentary experience and critical reflection.
-Through the Leadership Forum, you will listen to and engage with distinguished speakers, including current and former cabinet members, ambasadors, journalists, members of Congress, business representatives, and other leaders.
-Bentley students receive 3 credits for their engagement in the Leadership Forum.
+Through the LEAD Colloquium, you will engage with distinguished speakers, including current and former cabinet members, ambassadors, journalists, members of Congress, business representatives, and other leaders.

-You will share an apartment with other TWC interns in either The Residential and Academic Facility at NoMa near Capital Hill or The Residential Facility at Solaire in nearby Silver Spring, Maryland.
-Both living options are located near a Metro station (Washington, D.C.'s state-of-the-art subway system).
+TWC provides shared apartments, within walking distance to Metro stops, grocery stores, and restaurants.
 Apartments are fully furnished and equipped with air conditioners, kitchens, laundry, and either 24-hour front desk coverage or secured building access.
-In either location, you will meet people from the US and throughout the world and participate in a variety of social activities, trips, and adventures with peers.
 Although students live independently, a staff of Student Services professionals and Alumni in Residence for each building can provide assistance.
 Support is available 24 hours a day in case of emergency.

 Bentley juniors and seniors are eligible for the TWC program.
 Candidates should have a minimum GPA of 3.0.
 Students must take ONE of the following courses in order to be eligible for TWC: GLS100, GLS102, or GLS105.
 Courses strongly recommended before applying are EC112 and ONE of the following Public Policy courses: GLS230, GLS205, GLS225.
 Placement in an internship is largely dependent on the prior coursework, background, and interests of the student.
 Therefore, students with greater preparation and more advanced coursework will be more likely to obtain a valuable internship.